JingfengHuang/WaterZen/README.md

 Manually wiring it up can be a PAIN.
 Look into the very-convenient 29248 adapter that mates your USB-TTL to it easily.

 To see the source code of esp8266, please check the Hardware Folder -> deco7381_galaxy6_esp8266.ino

-Note:
-Connect to the esp8266 using ssid and password(yours) through mobile phone or personal computer.

 **Arduino Uno with I/O Expansion Shield**